oklee3/raytracer/README.md

 # raytracer

-simple raytracer writing to a ppm file
-want to incorporate a gui / render as an opengl texture
+simple raytracer outputting a png image want to continue expand / create a gui